Problem Solving & Multitasking Part I

-I remember dropping a glass on stage during a production.
-I remember feeling the condensation on the outside of the glass slowly undermine my grip of the glass.
-As it was slipping from my finger; externally I was presence delivering lines and listening for ques, internally however I was developing a process to navigate the glass which was about to break at my feet and the feet of fellow cast members.
-I was contemplating a strategy for how to clean up the glass which included going off stage and getting a dust pan between my lines.
-I was even deciding on how to incorporate the obviously broken glass on the floor into the scene should I have to or need to.
+Years ago, I remember dropping a glass with liquid in it on stage during a performance.
+I could feel the condensation on the outside of the glass slowly undermine my grip of the glass.
+As it was slipping from my fingers; externally I was presence, delivering lines and listening for cues.
+Internally however I was developing a process to deal with the glass that was about to break at my feet and the feet of fellow cast members.
+My mind was developing a strategy for how to clean up the glass.
+I even considered going off stage and getting a dust pan between my lines.
+I was even deciding on how to incorporate the soon to be broken glass on the floor into the scene should I have to or need to.
 The glass did indeed break and all ended well.
-However, what stuck with me the most after the show was how ordered and calm.
+However, what stuck with me the most after the show was how ordered and calm my thoughts were.

-I am not suggesting that time slowed down in fact some research I discovered theorised that it is only our memory of an event that tricks us into thinking that time slowed down.
+I am not suggesting that time slowed down in fact some research I discovered theorises that it is only our memory of an event that tricks us into thinking that time slowed down.
 I did feel like I had time to consider all my options though.
-The reference to time slowing down is usually when people in a state of danger.
-While on stage performing a task with an element of risk, I am not in danger, although a stage fight could replicate a sense of danger, thus tricking the brain.
+The reference to time slowing down is usually when people are in a state of danger.
+While on stage performing a task with an element of risk, I am not in danger, although a stage fight could replicate a sense of danger, so possibly tricking the brain.
 What I am inferring here is that I was making some informed decisions under pressure.
-I had enough experiential training through years of being on stage to be calm under pressure and respond accordingly.
+I had enough experiential training through years of being on stage to be calm under pressure and respond accordingly and remain present.